IBM/engineering-insights-composite-pattern/README.md

 1. [Run the notebook](#10-run-the-notebook)
 1. [Analyze the results](#11-analyze-the-results)

-## 1. Sign up for the Watson Studio
+## 1. Sign up for Watson Studio

-Sign up for IBM's [Watson Studio](http://datascience.ibm.com/).
+Sign up for IBM's [Watson Studio](http://dataplatform.ibm.com/).
 By creating a project in Watson Studio a free tier ``Object Storage`` service will be created in your IBM Cloud account

 ## 2. Create IBM Cloud services